Last modified: Nov. 26, 2024, 2:15 p.m.

 A tough greyish white cocoon, attached to both the roof and the floor of the mine.
 Frass is applied to the sides of the mine.

 Especially in the autumn generation, many mines on one leaf.
 The species hibernates in the pupal stage, between leaf litter on the ground.
-After emergence of the adult, the pupal skin protrudes from the mine.
+After the emergence of the adult, the pupal skin protrudes from the mine.

-Two generations a year: April–May and August–September.
+Two generations a year in April–May and August–September.

-The species is monophagous on: Alnus, especially Alnus glutinosa but also on: A. cordata and A. incana.
+The species is monophagous on: Alnus, especially Alnus glutinosa but also on A. cordata and A. incana.